 We found the best overall light to be the Westcott 18" Bi-Color LED.
 We like that it has a digital readout for brightness and temperature and has the option to mount either a phone or DLSR.
 For something more portable, the Xinbaohong Clip-On is small enough to fit in your pocket and mounts directly on your phone when it's time to grab a selfie.

 For those looking to take their videos and photos to the next level, we've tested a ton of useful tools, many of which are smartphone-compatible.
 A smartphone gimbal can help smooth out your video shots, while an iPhone lens can change the focal length of your built-in camera, giving you more creative reign over your photos.
-With your camera phone in your pocket and the best cell phone accessories, you're sure to level up your media production.
+With your camera phone in your pocket and cell phone accessories, you're sure to level up your media production.

 Editor's Note: Our ring light review was updated on November 25, 2024, with some additional notes on our favorite products.